JacobJacob/nishang/trunk/README.txt

 To get help about any script or payload, use

 Get-Help <scriptname.ps1> -full

+Updates about Nishang could be found at my blog http://labofapenetrationtester.blogspot.com/

 Please report bugs, feedback and feature request to nikhil [dot] uitrgpv at gmail.com